s12v/akka-stream-sqs/README.md

 - Materialized value: `Future[Done]`

 Publishes messages to the Amazon service.
-Completes with `Done` when all messages are processed or `Exception` on upstream failure.
+Completes with `Done` when all messages are processed or `Failure` on upstream failure.

 ### Types